lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/README.md

 ## Project Setup
 ### Getting started
-The code provided to you is written using Python version 3.7.
+The code provided to you is written using **Python version 3.7**.
 The instructions given here will be to simply run the game and your code in the terminal.
-Alternatively, you can use an IDE of your choosing, for example PyCharm.
+Alternatively, you can use an IDE of your choosing, for example **PyCharm**.

-Make sure the relevant packages are installed on your computer (like arcade to run the graphics); in case they are not, you can install them, e.g. using pip/Anaconda/Honeybrew.
+Make sure the relevant packages are installed on your computer (like **arcade** to run the graphics); in case they are not, you can install them, e.g. using pip/Anaconda/Honeybrew.

-The **arcade** version used in this project is 2.0.0
+The **arcade** version used in this project is 2.0.0.
 ```
 pip install -r requirements.txt
 ```

 ### How to run the code
+- Open the terminal and change the directory to the directory where the kingsheep.py file is [cd Path/To/The/Code]
-To run the code in the terminal, take the following steps:
+- Call the game from the python file kingsheep.py.
+You have the following options:
+  - -d: turns on debug mode, and prints the state of the game after each iteration in the terminal.